patrick-5546/ML-Image-Processor/ml_backend/ml_rotation/README.md

 # ml_rotation

-The package contains methods to predict the degree of misalignment of images and straighten the images.
+The package contains methods to predict the degree of misalignment of images.

 ## ML Models